The Brainard Children’s Ministry is dedicated to helping families grow together in Christ!

 We maintain a variety of policies and procedures to facilitate safety within the Children’s Ministry.
 These include volunteer screening through background checks and church membership requirements, ongoing training, and ensuring that at least two adults remain with Children’s Ministry participants at all times.

-For the health and safety of participants and volunteers, we also ask that parents not send their child to Children’s Ministry if the child is currently sick, has recently had a fever, or if they or anyone in their household has Covid-19.
+For the health and safety of participants and volunteers, we also ask that parents not send their child to Children’s Ministry if the child is currently sick or has recently had a fever.

 Join Us